 Ronald H. Linden PhD, Princeton University, 1976

 Other publications include introductions for and editing of two Special Issues of Problems of Post-Communism, on “The Meaning of 1989 and After,” (2009) and on “The New Populism in Central and Southeast Europe” (2008).
-He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and “EU Accession and the Role of International Actors,” in Sharon Wolchik and Jane Curry (eds.)
-Central and East European Politics: From Communism to Democracy, 2nd edition (2008).
+He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and, with Shane Killian, “EU Accession and the Role of International Actors,” in Sharon Wolchik and Jane Curry (eds.)
+Central and East European Politics: From Communism to Democracy, 3nd edition (2015).

-During 2009-2010 Dr. Linden was a Transatlantic Academy Fellow at the German Marshall Fund, in Washington, where he was part of a project devoted to studying Turkish foreign policy.
-He has received research grants from the National Council for Eurasian and East European Research and from the International Research and Exchanges Board.
+During 2016-2017 Dr. Linden will be a Fulbright-Schuman Scholar in Rome, Italy and Bruges, Belgium and will hold a DAAD Research Fellowship at the American Institute for Contemporary Germany Studies in Washington, DC.
+Previously, he has been a Transatlantic Academy Fellow at the German Marshall Fund and received research grants from the National Council for Eurasian and East European Research and from the International Research and Exchanges Board.
 He has been a Fulbright Research Scholar, a Fulbright Distinguished Lecturer, a Research Scholar at the Kennan Institute for Advanced Russian Studies of the Woodrow Wilson Center, a Senior Fellow at the United States Institute of Peace under the Jennings Randolph Program on International Peace, and a Guest Scholar of the East European Studies Program of the Woodrow Wilson Center.

-At Pitt he has taught courses on world politics, comparative foreign policies, East Europe and a graduate seminar on East European politics and a capstone seminar for political science majors on “Transformations at the Edge of Europe.”
+At Pitt he has taught courses on world politics, comparative foreign policies, East Europe and a graduate seminar on East European politics and capstone seminars for political science majors on “Transformations at the Edge of Europe” and “The New International Relations of Europe.”

 Areas of Expertise